BBC Pacific Quay: Completion and opening

 Upon its completion, BBC Pacific Quay was the "most advanced state-of-the-art broadcast centre in Europe".
 The design of the building allowed certain services to be offered by the network for the first time, such as live music, due to the increase in space available to the network to produce additional programming.
 Live music segments, entitled The Quay Sessions are recorded and produced via a pop-up studio located in the reception area of the building.

-It is the only BBC location which allows opportunities for the combination of all of the BBC’s media services including TV, radio and online, linking BBC Pacific Quay with other BBC centres around Scotland.
+It is the only BBC location which allows opportunities for the combination of all of the BBC's media services including TV, radio and online, linking BBC Pacific Quay with other BBC centres around Scotland.

 The complexes Studio A is the largest television recording space in Scotland, and the second largest television studio within the British Isles.

 Significant events

 During the 2014 Scottish independence referendum, Jeremy Vine broadcast from The Street within the building, using the "latest graphic gadgets".
 Election results for the Scottish Parliament, as well as Scottish results for UK General Elections are broadcast from BBC Pacific Quay.

+On 1 December 2025, a fire broke out in the building.
+The incident began at around 06:30 GMT in a plant room on the fifth floor at roof level after an air-conditioning unit caught fire, prompting the full evacuation of staff.
+The Scottish Fire and Rescue Service deployed several appliances and brought the blaze under control, with crews leaving the site by late morning.
+No injuries were reported.
+The fire caused temporary disruption to broadcasting, with BBC Radio Scotland’s Breakfast programme taken off air—replaced briefly by BBC Radio 5 Live—and morning television bulletins suspended.
+Normal programming resumed later the same morning once the building was declared safe.